kluster-ai/docs/kluster-docs/getting-started.md

 ## List Supported Models

 First, you can use the models endpoint to list out the supported models that.
-Currently, the Meta-Llama-3.1-8B-Instruct-Turbo, Meta-Llama-3.1-70B-Instruct-Turbo, and Meta-Llama-3.1-405B-Instruct-Turbo models are supported.
+Currently, only Meta-Llama-3.1-8B-Instruct, Meta-Llama-3.1-70B-Instruct, and Meta-Llama-3.1-405B-Instruct are supported.
 The response is a list of model objects.

 <div class="grid" markdown>
 <div markdown>

 **Request**